taocpp/json/doc/ref/basic_value/operator_bool.md

 #### Preconditions

 The instance must *not* be in a discarded state.
-This precondition *might* be checked by the implementation with an `assert`.

 #### Return value